swiftlang/swift-evolution/proposals/NNNN-existential-any.md

 ## Alternatives considered

+### Rename `Any` and `AnyObject`

 Instead of leaving `Any` and `AnyObject` in their existing spelling, an alternative is to spell these types as `any Value` and `any Object`, respectively.
 Though this is more consistent with the rest of the proposal, this change would have an even bigger source compatibility impact.
 Given that `Any` and `AnyObject` aren’t as harmful as other existential types, changing the spelling isn’t worth the churn.

+### Use `Any<P>` instead of `any P`

+A common suggestion is to spell existential types with angle brackets on `Any`, e.g. `Any<Hashable>`.
+However, this syntax is misleading because it appears that `Any` is a generic type, which is confusing to the mental model for 2 reasons:

+1. A generic type is something programmers can implement themselves.
+In reality, existential types are a built-in language feature that would be _very_ difficult to replicate with regular Swift code.
+2. This syntax creates the misconception that the underlying concrete type is a generic argument to `Any` that is preserved statically in the existential type.
+The `P` in `Any<P>` looks like an implicit type parameter with a conformance requirement, but it's not; the underlying type conforming to `P` is erased at compile-time.

 ## Future Directions